Urpagin/WoL_Api/README.md

 ```bash
 docker run -d --restart=always --network host --name wol-api <IMAGEID>
 ```
 It's all good man.
 Now you can execute `docker ps` to show all running containers or `docker ps -a` to show all running and exited containers in case wol-api crashed.
-<b>API Methods:</b>
+### ⚙️ API

 `/`(GET): simple static HTTP to check the API
 `/wake`(POST): takes `key` and `ip` wakes a machine with pagic packet